bgvmysore/py-sudoku-solver/README.md

-# py-sudoku-solver
+# Python Sudoku Solver

-This is a python program that solves a given sudoku puzzel.
+This is a python program that solves a given sudoku puzzle.